 Please note that we make no assumptions about limits or restrictions that you may have used in the past.
 Enrollment limits and restrictions must be specified each semester during course scheduling.

-Course Scheduling & Catalog Production Calendar
+Course Scheduling and Catalog Production Calendar

 The Course Scheduling & Catalog Production Calendar includes dates and deadlines relevant to course scheduling and catalog production.